 Now that I’m more familiar with the Trader Joe’s brand and their store layout, it’s actually one of my weekly go-tos.
 And if I’m doing a Whole30, a lot of their products cannot be beat for convenience and value.
-Keep in mind, I didn’t photograph everything – I just did a quick once over, highlighting a few of my favorite products in the photos, but each section will list a lot of the Whole30 goodies to be found at TJs.
 And as always, if your store has something that’s not listed here, share it in the comments so everyone can benefit from your nugget of knowledge!

 Fruits & Veggies (Fresh and Frozen)

 When it comes to pre-prepped veggies for your Whole30, Trader Joe’s takes the cake.
 (Ugh, I know, why am I referencing cake when you’re on a Whole30?
 Stay the course – I promise there’s no actual cake in this post.)

 In the fresh section, there are a ton of options.
 They have pre-riced cauliflower, which I buy and use in both my Buffalo Chicken Casserole and Chicken Bacon Ranch Casserole, as well as pre-riced broccoli.
 I’ve never actually riced broccoli on my own, but knowing the mess the cauliflower makes, I’m happy to just buy this one in a bag.